13.44 Suspension, Reduction, and Termination of Adoption Assistance

 • Is absent from the home for a period of thirty (30) consecutive calendar days, unless the child is absent due to medical care or school attendance.

-• The adoptive parent is responsible for notifying the Cabinet of any circumstances that would cause a change or discontinuance.
+The adoptive parent is responsible for promptly notifying the Cabinet of any circumstances that would cause a suspension, reduction or termination of adoption assistance. change or discontinuance.

-1. Advises the adoptive family of the discontinuance in writing using the DPP-154A Notice of Intended Action, at least ten (10) calendar days prior to the intended action;
+1. Advises the adoptive family of the suspension, reduction, or termination of adoption assistance discontinuance in writing using the DPP-154A Notice of Intended Action, at least ten (10) calendar days prior to the intended action;

-2. Notes the date and reason for discontinuance;
+2. Notes the date and reason for suspension, reduction, or termination; discontinuance;

 Footnotes

-1. The adoptive parents request that the school complete an Adoption Subsidy School Verification Form and the adoptive parent then submits the form to the R&C worker.
+1. The adoptive parents request that the authorized representation designated on the required form complete an Adoption Subsidy School Verification Form, which the adoptive parent then submits to the R&C worker.